ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 which allows you to implement complex models with shared layers, multiple inputs, multiple outputs, and so on.

-Before moving on, we give some remarks on nomenclature and context.
+Before moving on, we give a few words on nomenclature and context.
 In the prelude and title of this section, we characterized the approximate posterior distribution with an inference network as a probabilistic encoder (analogously to its counterpart, the probabilistic decoder).
 Although this is an accurate interpretation, it is a limited one.
 Classically, inference networks are known as *recognition models*, and have been used successfully for decades now in a number of methods.
 When composed end-to-end, the recognition-generative model combination can be